Saragosse – Tours Pilgrimage

 Pilgrimage Overview

 The European Cultural Center of Saint Martin manages an extensive network of pilgrim routes through 12 countries.
-Pilgrimages to his tomb in Tours began immediately after his death in 397 for devotees to pay homage to this humble and virtuous soldier-turned-monk-turned-bishop.
-Many of the pathways in the modern network were walked by Martin himself, as a soldier, pilgrim, hermit, monk, and bishop.
+Pilgrimages to his tomb in Tours began immediately after his death in 397 for devotees to pay homage to this humble and virtuous soldier-turned-pilgrim-turned-hermit-turned-monk-turned-bishop.
+Many of the pathways in the modern network were walked by Martin himself during the chaotic times of the withering Roman Empire, an epoch of uncertainty, miscommunication, unstable governments, mass migration caused by climate change and war.

 Collectively, the Saint Martin of Tours pilgrimage network are united as the Via Sancti Martini and link many European towns which were part of the life of Saint Martin, as well as those with a significant architectural heritage of relevance to his veneration: thousands of monuments are dedicated to him, including fourteen cathedrals!
 These sites also have an intangible heritage that is still alive in the form of legends, traditions and folklore.
 This large set of routes, covering more than 5,000 km (= 3,000 mi) across and around Europe bears the general name of Via Sancti Martini.
 It promotes the collaboration between all the countries that the paths cross.
 The international efforts are united by the inexorable virtues of Saint Martin’s faith – equality, justice, charity, tolerance, and humility.